Definitions

 Student

-For Title IX processes, a student is an individual to whom an offer of admission has been extended, paid an acceptance fee, registered for credit or non-credit bearing classes, or otherwise entered into another agreement with the University to take instruction.
-Student status lasts until an individual graduates, is permanently dismissed, or is not registered for two consecutive terms.
+For Title IX processes, a student is an individual to whom an offer of admission has been extended, who has paid an acceptance fee, registered for credit or non-credit-bearing classes, or has otherwise entered into another agreement with the University to take instruction.
+Student status lasts until an individual graduates, is permanently dismissed or is not registered for two consecutive terms.
 This definition does not alter the Title IX jurisdictional requirements.

 Decision-Maker Panel

-A Decision-Maker Panel is composed of three members and an appointed chairperson who review the case, provide any hearing, make a determination of responsibility and determine any corrective disciplinary actions which take place as part of the formal resolution process.
+A Decision-Maker Panel is composed of three members and an appointed chairperson who review the case, provide a hearing, make a determination of responsibility, and determine any corrective disciplinary actions that take place as part of the administrative or hearing resolution process.

 Effective Consent

-• Effective consent is informed, voluntary, and freely and actively given.
+• Effective consent is informed, voluntary, and freely and actively given by word or action to engage in sexually related activity.

 • Effective consent cannot be obtained from threat, force, threat of force, intimidation, coercion or incapacitation.